grtvishnu/Air-Pollution-Prediction-and-Forecasting/README.md

 🔥**Features:**
  - PM 2.5
  - PM 10
- - SO2
+ - AQI
  - NO2
- - CO
  - Temperature
  - Pressure
  - Rainfall
- - Humidity
+ - Wind Speed

 🚀 **Interface Using shiny:**
 _Shiny is an R package that makes it easy to build interactive web apps straight from R.it is used for showing the insight of the data and prediction._